 goral_020

-Two Himalayan Gray Gorals at Majathal Sanctuary, where local women have cut grass for fodder previously.
-Goral can occur in good numbers if suitable habitats are available and grass and fodder cutting is moderate.
+Two Himalayan Grey Gorals at Majathal Sanctuary, where local women have cut grass for fodder previously.
+Goral can occur in good numbers if suitable habitats are available and where grass and fodder cutting is moderate.
 [1] Photo: Ralf Bürglin

 Trophy Hunting